Lancaster, Pennsylvania has a ton of places for people to see, both tourists and natives.

-Also, the college was technically founded in 1787 with a grant from Benjamin Franklin himself.
+The college was technically founded in 1787 with a grant from Benjamin Franklin himself.
 The first classes started July 16, 1787 that included Richea Gratz, the first Jewish woman to attend an American college.

-You’ll find statues of Franklin and Honorable John Marshall, a Supreme Court Justice from the 1800s, around the campus.
+You’ll find statues of Franklin and Honorable John Marshall, Supreme Court Justice from the 1800s, around the campus.
 That’s because Franklin’s college and Marshall College joined in 1853 where future president James Buchanan sat on the board of trustees.

 #10.
 Bull’s Head Pub

 The Bull’s Head Pub is located at 14 E. Main St., Lititz.
 It’s one of the best places to eat in thew “coolest small town in America,” which just so happens to also be a British pub.

 Bull’s Head doesn’t brew anything or distill liquors, but they have some incredible food and an outstanding selection of beers.

 It’s a great place to grab a table and feel the sense of community grow around you.